Discharges of Radioactive Material to the Environment

 - Public Outreach for Proposed Regulation 6 NYCRR Part 384 - A Public Outreach information document was sent out to the public in February 2008 to inform the public that NYSDEC is proposing a new regulation that will establish cleanup standards for radioactively contaminated sites in New York State.

 - Radiation Regulations - Radiation Regulations

-- How Do the DEC Regulations Apply to Me - The 6 NYCRR Part 380 regulations issued by DEC apply to any person disposing of or discharging licensed radioactive material to the environment within the State
+- Disposal of Radioactive Materials - The 6 NYCRR Part 380 regulations issued by DEC apply to any person disposing of or discharging licensed radioactive material to the environment within the State

-- An Investigation of Naturally Occurring Radioactive Materials (NORM) in Oil and Gas Wells in New York State, Executive Summary - An Investigation of Naturally Occurring radioactive Materials (NORM) in Oil and Gas Wells in New York State
+- An Investigation of Naturally Occurring Radioactive Materials in Oil and Gas Wells in New York State - An Investigation of Naturally Occurring radioactive Materials (NORM) in Oil and Gas Wells in New York State

 - Indian Point - Indian Point Energy Center (IPEC) is a commercial nuclear power generating station located in Westchester County, on the eastern shore of the Hudson River.

 - West Valley - A description of West Valley, its history and key features, and New York State's recommendations for cleanup, both immediate and long-term.